dagster-io/dagster/docs/docs-beta/docs/guides/metadata.md

 <Experimental />

-Attaching code reference metadata to Dagster asset definitions allows you to easily view those assets' source code from the Dagster UI, both in local development and in production.
+To link assets with their source code, you can attach a **code reference**.
+Code references are a type of metadata that allow you to easily view those assets' source code from the Dagster UI, both in local development and in production.

 :::tip
 Many integrations such as [dbt](https://docs.dagster.io/integrations/dbt/reference#attaching-code-reference-metadata) support this capability out of the box.